Ianokane1/Vim-Vigor/README.md

 ![basket_success](documentation_assets/images/productdetail.png)

 ### Basket Page
-- This page shows each product as a line item, displaying an image, name of the product, SKU, price per item and quantity.
+- This page shows each product as a line item, displaying an image, name of the product, SKU, price per item, and quantity.
 This updates the total for each item.
 - When the quantity selector is at 1, the minus button is disabled.
-- A pricing summary of the whole basket is also shown with the basket total, delivery fee and total.
+- A pricing summary of the whole basket is also shown with the basket total, delivery fee, and total.
 - If the user has not met the free delivery threshold then an alert message is shown, prompting the user that they can qualify for free delivery if they spend more.
 ![delivery_threshold](documentation_assets/images/basket.png)

 ### Checkout Page
 - A checkout form, prompts the user to enter their delivery details with Stripe integration.
 - A checkbox for the user to confirm if they would like to save their details for next time.
-This only saves delivery details and not the card details.
+This only saves delivery details and no card details.
 - A summary of the user's order is also shown, the user can then be sure they are making the correct purchase before continuing with the checkout process.
 - A message is shown just below the complete order button to warn the user that they will be charged a certain amount on their card.